Climate Adaptation

 In January 2018, the Province of BC adopted an amendment to the Flood Hazard Area Land Use Management Guidelines that incorporated new building standards for coastal areas that consider relative sea level rise (RSLR) to 1.0 metre by 2100.
 In response to the province's actions, the City began an initiative to better understand and address the potential impacts of sea level rise on the City.

-The City's Sea Level Rise Study (Study) was completed in 2019 and is a high-level vulnerability assessment of the City's coastline.
+The City completed a Sea Level Rise Study (Study) in 2018.
+The Study is a high-level vulnerability assessment of the City's coastline.
 The Study includes sea level rise projections for 2050 and 2100; an assessment of potential coastal erosion impacts, and defines a Flood Construction Level (FCL) along the City's shoreline for 2050 and 2100.
 The Flood Construction Level is defined by summing up the high tide, storm surge, and wind and wave effects for the shoreline.
 An additional parameter, "freeboard", is added on top of this to provide an extra factor of safety.

-Results from the Study show that there are low-lying areas along the coastline, which are vulnerable to sea level rise.
+Results from the 2018 study show that there are low-lying areas along the coastline, which are vulnerable to sea level rise.
 Specifically Departure Bay, Duke Point, Protection Island, and portions of the Downtown.
 Assessing the extent of risk posed will require further work.
-This will be done as the City implements the Climate Change Resilience Strategy, which was adopted by Council in June 2020.
+As part of the Sea Level Rise Management Plan the City is currently updating the study to better understand coastal flooding impacts in those areas identified as vulnerable.

 Case Studies in Resiliency